lgjtt/lgjtt.github.io/_pages/about.md

 ---

 ## 🔬 Research Highlights
-My research focuses on **learning robust representations from high-dimensional, noisy, and label-scarce data**, with key contributions in:
+My research focuses on learning robust representations from high-dimensional, noisy, and label-scarce data, with key contributions in:

 - **Semi-supervised learning**: Ensemble and incremental frameworks for data with limited labels
 - **Graph learning**: Structure-aware and subspace-based similarity modeling